alialaei1/IOT-Security-Gadget-Based-on-ESP32/README.md

  -  IOT:
     -  Sending and receiving information with the MQTT protocol for any device or person.

- -  Call:
+ -  Call and SMS:
-    -  Sending calls to mobile phones through the server.
+    -  Sending SMS and calls to mobile phones through the server.

 <br/>